hmenke/libcommute/doc/expression/monomial.rst

     Construct a non-empty monomial from a list of generators.

-  .. function:: monomial(std::initializer_list<generator_type*> generators)

-    Construct a monomial from a list of pointers to generators using the list initialization syntax.
-This constructor creates copies of the generators by calling :func:`generator::clone()`.

-  .. function:: monomial(std::vector<generator_type*> generators)

-    Construct a monomial from a vector of pointers to generators.
-This constructor creates copies of the generators by calling :func:`generator::clone()`.

   .. function:: monomial(std::initializer_list<gen_ptr_type> generators)

     Construct a monomial from a list of smart pointers to generators using the list initialization syntax.

-This constructor creates copies of the generators by calling :func:`generator::clone()`.
+  .. function:: monomial(std::vector<gen_ptr_type> const& generators)

+    Construct a monomial from a vector of smart pointers to generators.

   .. rubric:: Copy/move-constructors and assignments